Electrical and Computer Engineering Program

 Up to 6 credits of courses taken from other engineering or science departments of SJTU may be counted in this category but must be 300-level or higher.
 These courses must be approved by the ECE Program Advisor.
 The JI Undergraduate Education Office keeps a list of pre-approved courses.

 The technical courses in the ECE curriculum are categorized into four disciplinary areas including Circuits and Devices; Electromagnetics, Optics, and Photonics; Communications, Signal Processing, and Control; and Computer Science and Engineering.
 The courses JI offers in each area are listed as follows.
-The Undergraduate Education Office maintains a complete list of the courses.
+The Undergraduate Education Office maintains an updated list of the courses.

 Circuits and Devices |